akrost/CarND-TrafficSignClassifier/README.md

   * The LeNet architecture had to be adapted to the give image size
   * The original architecture tended to overfit
 * How was the architecture adjusted and why was it adjusted?
-  * The input depth was adjusted to handle RDG images
+  * The input depth was adjusted to handle RGB images
   * Size of the fully connected layers had to be adjusted to the new depth
   * Dropout was introduced to both convolutional and fully connected layers to prevent the model from overfitting
 * Which parameters were tuned?
 How were they adjusted and why?